Investing in the stock market is one of the best ways to grow your savings over the long term.

 For example, an investment trust might focus on buying stocks in the tech industry.
 Others hold a broader range of stocks and invest in industries as varied as telecoms, finance and energy.

-Like ETFs, investment trusts are a great way to get exposure to lots of different stocks or assets via one investment.
+Like ETFs, investment trusts are a great way to invest in lots of different shares or assets in one go.

 📱 See the full list of investment trusts you can invest in with Freetrade.